 The schedule can be found on the Leiden University student website

 8 lectures (2 hours each) spread over one semester.
 All sessions contain lectures as well as group debates.

 A set of written assignments need to be handed in during the course.
-Typically, two or three smaller assignments and one larger assignment at the end of the course.
-These assignments are graded.
-There is a (closed book) written exam.
-The material tested here consists of the book and what is covered during the lectures.
+Typically, two or three smaller assignments and two larger assignments towards the end of the course.
+These assignments are graded

 Literature (scientific papers) is handed out during the course.

 Book: Gary Thomas "How to do your research project" (3rd Ed), Sage

 You have to sign up for classes and examinations (including resits) in uSis.
 Check this link for more information and activity codes.